 We are also developing a portable SITUPS factory to make these on a building site.

-The SITUPS will greatly reduce carbon emissions from new buildings through savings during manufacture and the operation of the building.
+SUMMARY The SITUPS will greatly reduce carbon emissions from new buildings through savings during manufacture and the operation of the building.
 We already know this, having built many straw bale buildings since 1998 and together with 145 straw bale building workshops now completed.

 Our goal is twofold; first, to reduce the carbon impact of modern buildings with the SITUPS and; second, to be able to utilize a waste product of our wheat and rice cereal growing in Australia where rice straw alone is burnt at an alarming rate.
 Some one million tonnes goes up in smoke (particulates and carbon) every year.
 Enough straw to build, say, 44,000 three-bedroom SITUPS homes on an annual basis and that is only from the rice grown in one area of Australia.